-- German Exchange

-- German Rhineland trip

-- Spanish Homestay to Cuenca

-- Trips to Berlin and the German Christmas markets

-- Mini trips to the Opal coast

-- Joint MFL/History trips to Normandy, Spain and Munich

-- MFL club to help with homework and to enrich pupils' cultural and linguistic awareness
+- Spanish Homestay to Cuenca - Mini trips to the Opal coast - Joint MFL/History trips to Normandy and Spain - MFL club to help with homework and to enrich pupils' cultural and linguistic awareness

 Music

 Music plays an important role in the life of the College, with all pupils being encouraged to extend their own musicianship both in class and through our extensive co-curricular programme.
 Our aim is not only to encourage excellence in musical performance, but also to increase all pupils' understanding of, and access to, a diverse range of musical styles and genres, giving them a deeper appreciation of the art form whether they are instrumentalists or not.